Pope Adrian IV: Death

-In September 1159—now leading the Emperor's opponents—Adrian had agreed ("but did not swear") to excommunicate Barbarossa.
-He also did not have time to judge the request of Scottish Legates who had been in Rome since that summer, who were requesting the Diocese of St Andrews be made a metropolitan, and the beatification of Waltheof of Melrose.
+Pope Adrian died in Anagni—to whence he had retired for security against the Emperor—from quinsy on 1 September 1159.
+He was buried in St Peter's on 4 September 1159.

 One of his final acts was the blessing of his preferred successor, Bernard, Cardinal-Bishop of Porto, testified Eberhard, Bishop of Bamberg to the Conclave.
-This, suggests Sayers, could have been Adrian's "masterstroke".
 The election of Bernard—as a candidate acceptable to the Emperor—may have avoided the future schism.
-That the Cardinals ended up agreeing with Adrian's choice indicates he had chosen wisely, argues Baumgartner.

-Pope Adrian was buried in St Peter's on 4 September 1159.
-Present were three Imperial ambassadors who had been in attendance on the Pope when he died.
-They were Otto of Wittelsbach—who had tried to beat up Cardinal Roland at Besançon—Guido of Biandrate and Heribert of Aachen.
-However, as soon as the Emperor heard of the Pope's death, says Madden, he "sent a group of agents and a great deal of money to Rome" in an attempt to secure the election of a successor with pro-Imperial sympathies.

 Later events

 The meeting between Hadrian and the city envoys of June 1159 may have discussed the next Papal election, as Adrian was known to have been accompanied by 13 cardinals who supported his pro-Sicilian policy.
 Cardinal Roland's election to succeed Adrian saw both the conflict with the Empire intensify and the alliance with William of Sicily solidify.
 The schism had a knock-on effect with regard to Papal policy in Italy, making it little more than a passive observer to events on its own doorstep.
 Papal scholar Frederic Baumgartner argues that a disputed election was the inevitable consequence whenever pope and emperor had a falling out.
 Relations between Barbarossa and Manuel, already poor—Manuel saw his western counterpart as an "embarrassment", suggests Magdalino, after his falling out with Adrian—ended completely following the death of Manuel's German wife, Bertha of Sulzbach, earlier in 1159.

 Following Adrian's death, comments Barber, "the consequence for the church was another long and bitter schism".
 Tensions between different parties led to a double election, with "mutually unacceptable candidates".
 This led to what Frank Barlow has called "disgraceful scenes" taking place in Rome, but, with neither side powerful enough to overcome the other, each appealed to the European powers.